-Many of the participants I meet in Microsoft Excel training are interested in Excel’s financial functions.
-Functions related to calculating mortgage payments or car loans always generate a lot of interest… no pun intended!
+Microsoft Excel has many financial functions.
+Functions related to calculating mortgage payments or car loans are especially popular.

 NPER is a financial function in Microsoft Excel.
 The NPER function will calculate the number of payment periods required to repay a loan or reach a savings goal, based on a constant interest rate and a series of future payments.